1.1 Prime Dispute provides worldwide training, development and events to people within Industry.

 6.4 All individuals who are undertaking the training, development or events will be have been made aware of Prime Dispute's policies and should, therefore, act reasonably and professionally.
 The Educator may remove any individual at their own discretion if the individual is behaving unreasonably or is compromising the safety of other individuals.
 The Educator will log the time and reasons for removing the individual and inform Prime Dispute in writing within 24 hours.

-7.1 The Educator may store the names of the individuals attending the training, development or events but will not send them direct emails unless agreed with Prime Dispute.
+7.1 The Educator will not store the names of the individuals attending the training, development or events and will not send them direct emails unless this is via Prime Dispute.

 7.2 If the Educator would like to promote any training, development or events they should ensure they seek the approval of Prime Dispute before doing so.

 7.3 Prime Dispute will use the profile and images of the Educator within advertising material.
 If an Educator has any issues or concerns relating to this they should be addressed, in writing, to Prime Dispute prior to Prime Dispute launching any material.

 7.4 The Educator should promote the services of Prime Dispute and ensure they do not recommend other bodies/organisations services without the prior permission from Prime Dispute.

 8.1 The Educator shall ensure that all fees and expenses which are agreed between Prime Dispute remain confidential.

 8.2 The Educator shall ensure that no personal or professional information relating to individuals undertaking training, development or attending events will be disclosed to anyone other than the Prime Dispute executive.
 This includes information relating to candidates who fail, are referred in an assessment or the grades achieved.